Wolf-Fivousix/Racket/README.md

   * Refactor Server Show components and styling from absolute.
   * On Page Refresh do not push default channel.
   * Add online counter for members.
+  * Add "Start of history" message on newly created channels.